Constellation Brands Inc Class A (STZ)

 Liquidity ratios

-The current ratio of Constellation Brands Inc Class A has exhibited fluctuations over the periods analyzed, ranging from a low of 1.05 to a high of 2.40.
-Generally, a current ratio above 1 indicates that the company has more current assets than current liabilities to meet its short-term obligations.
-However, a decreasing trend in the current ratio may suggest potential liquidity challenges.
+The current ratio of Constellation Brands Inc Class A has shown some fluctuation over the reported period, ranging from a high of 2.40 on February 28, 2021, to a low of 0.92 on February 28, 2025.
+Generally, a current ratio above 1 indicates that the company has more current assets than current liabilities to cover its short-term obligations.
+However, a declining trend in the current ratio may suggest potential liquidity challenges in meeting short-term liabilities.

 See also: